lingthio/Flask-User/docs/source/recipes_minimal_app.rst

 And point your browser to ``http://localhost:5000``.

 To test Internationalization, set your browser to use 'Dutch' as the preferred language.

+If you receive a SQLAlchemy error message, delete the minimal_app.sqlite file and restart the app.
+You may be using an old DB schema in that file.

 Up Next: :doc:`recipes_basic_app`